pgxn/pgxnclient/docs/usage.rst

     pgxn help [--help] [--all | --libexec | *CMD*]

-Without options show the same informations obtained by ``pgxn --help``, which includes a list of builtin commands.
+Without options show the same information obtained by ``pgxn --help``, which includes a list of builtin commands.
 With the ``--all`` option print the complete list of commands installed in the system.

-The option ``--libexec`` prints the full path of the directory containing the external commands scripts: see :ref:`extending` for more informations.
+The option ``--libexec`` prints the full path of the directory containing the external commands scripts: see :ref:`extending` for more information.

 :samp:`pgxn help {CMD}` is an alias for :samp:`pgxn {CMD} --help`.